ft-interactive/g-yAxisLinear/README.md

 ![alt tag](https://github.com/ft-interactive/g-yaxislinear/blob/master/images/initialPlot.png)

-.yLabelOffset should be used to amend the right or left hand margins of the .plot (depending on tick alignment)
+.yLabelOffset should be used to amend the right hand margin of the .plot (

 ```
 let newMargin = myYAxis.yLabelOffset()+currentFrame.margin().right;